 - Burritos, quesadillas, nachos, enchiladas: get creative!

-If you make these, I’d love to hear how you use them!
+If you make this recipe, I’d love to hear how you use them!
 Let me know by rating and reviewing the recipe in the comments below, and tagging me (@its_a_vegworld_afterall) on Instagram.

 Slow Cooker Black Beans with Scallions

-- Combine the dried beans, sliced scallions, whole garlic cloves, bay leaf, and stock or broth in the slow cooker.
+- Combine the dry (raw) beans, sliced scallions, whole garlic cloves, bay leaf, and stock or broth in the slow cooker.